 Annual financial support for the upkeep and development of the grounds and building of historic Mount Gulian in Fishkill, NY, the physical birthplace of the Society of the Cincinnati, across the Hudson River from the New Windsor Cantonment.
 This support also extends to financial and in-kind contributions for the Cincinnati Room at Mount Gulian; a special museum area dedicated to telling the history of the Cincinnati with words, pictures and historical artifacts.

 Annual sponsorship of the New York State Society of the Cincinnati George Washington Distinguished Scholar of the Year, funding research and writings dealing with the Revolution.
-Thomas J. Fleming, prolific author and Honorary New York Cincinnati Member is the current holder of this position.

 The annual presentation of a saber to the outstanding cadet in History at the U.S. Military Academy at West Point.
 This special award is made each year by a member of the society and was funded by a grant from the Lutterloh family in honor of Blanche Lutterloh.